-Call it rustic, vintage, or shabby chic style, but when you get creative with containers, you create a focal point, and a talking point, for your porch and garden.
+Call it rustic, vintage or shabby-chic style, but when you get creative with containers, you create a focal point (and a talking point) for your porch and garden.

-Look around with fresh eyes and think about what you can use in your garden, like the china gravy boat, above.
+Look around with fresh eyes and think about what you can use in your garden, like the China gravy boat, above.
 Simply wrap securely with jute twine, knot at the top and attach to a chain with an S-hook.

-Ideas for creative containers:
+Ideas for creative containers

 And speaking of succulents, shallow containers like this tackle box are perfect for sedums and succulents.
-Line the container with plastic first, and fill in with soilless potting mix designed for succulents and cacti.
+Line the container with plastic first, then fill in with soilless potting mix designed for succulents and cacti.

-More Rustic Inspiration:
+More Rustic Inspiration

 With any luck, a thrifted wheelbarrow may be rusted through enough to provide drainage holes.
 If not, drill a few holes, then fill with quality potting mix and flats of brightly colored annuals like impatiens and petunias.
 Keep watered to keep the display at its peak.